Is it hard to get a job in UX?

 In this article, we’ll look at why getting a job in UX is hard.
 I’ll also share some tips that have helped some of my mentees get a job in UX, regardless of how difficult it is.

 But first, let’s figure out why getting a job in UX is so hard.

 Why is it hard to get a job in UX?

-The UX design industry is very experience and portfolio-driven.
+In many cases, that is not enough when applying for a job.
+The UX design industry is very experience-driven.
 Most companies prefer advanced professionals with years of experience over starting designers.

 Stupid, right?
-How can you grow when you don’t have experience?
-And how can you gather experience when no one gives you a chance?
-It is a common problem that needs a bit of luck to be solved.
-Sadly.
+How can you grow as a professional when you don’t have the experience?
+And how can you gather work experience when no one gives you a chance?
+It is a common problem that needs to be solved quickly.

 Competing with other professionals